curtisalexander/readstat-rs/README.md

 For example, the number `1.123456789012345` created within SAS would be returned as `1.12345678901234` within Rust.

 Why does this happen?
-Truncation to only 14 decimal digits has been purposely implemented within the Rust code.
+Is this an error?
+No, truncation to only 14 decimal digits has been purposely implemented within the Rust code.

 As a specific example, when working with the [cars.sas7bdat](data/README.md) dataset, the number `4.6` as observed within SAS was being returned as `4.6000000000000005` (16 digits).
 Yet, numeric values created on Windows with an x64 processor are only accurate to 15 digits.
 SAS represents all numeric values in floating-point representation.